 In order to determine the impact of the global economic situation on the ECL model in accordance with KIFRS 1109, the Group reassessed past events, current conditions and forecasts of future economic conditions.
-As of December 31, 2022, the Group identified the changes in risk indicators considering the nature of risk such as geographical location of debtors which has been reflected in the ECL model for the recognition of allowance on expected credit risks.
-Such parameter adjustments resulted in a decrease in the allowance on ECL by 64 Million KRW in the consolidated financial statements as of December 31, 2022.
+As of December 31, 2023, the Group identified the changes in risk indicators considering the nature of risk such as the geographical location of debtors which has been reflected in the ECL model for the recognition of allowance on expected credit risks.
+Such parameter adjustments resulted in an increase in the allowance on ECL by 226 Million KRW in the consolidated financial statements as of December 31, 2023.